Coronavirus (COVID-19) Testing

 How is the test used?

 - COVID-19 RT-PCR and antigen testing may be used to diagnose a SARS-CoV-2 infection and to help make treatment decisions.
-An RT-PCR test may be used to screen for COVID-19 even if you have no symptoms and/or no known exposure to SARS-CoV-2 so that steps can be taken to prevent spread of the virus to others.
+A test may be used to screen for COVID-19 even if you have no symptoms and/or no known exposure to SARS-CoV-2 so that steps can be taken to prevent spread of the virus to others.

 - Antibody (serology) tests may be used to determine if you have been infected with SARS-CoV-2 previously and your body has produced antibodies to the virus, even if you never developed symptoms.
 Public health officials may use antibody testing to track the extent of the current pandemic.
 Note that antibody testing is not the preferred test to diagnose current infections.
 It can take one to two weeks for antibodies to develop after you first become sick, so antibody testing can miss some early infections.